-Parameter Description High Pres Limit (Vanquish) Enter the highest value in bar that you want the pump pressure to reach before the pump shuts down.
-Enter a High Limit (UltiMate) value that is equal to or less than the pump's pressure limit.
+Parameter Description High Pres Limit (Vanquish) High Limit (UltiMate) Enter the highest value in bar that you want the pump pressure to reach before the pump shuts down.
+Enter a value that is equal to or less than the pump's pressure ( limit.
 Refer to the pump user documentation.
-Low Pres Limit (Vanquish) Enter the lowest value in bar that you want the pump Low Limit (UltiMate) pressure to reach before the pump shuts down.
-CCF and PCA (not present with all pump types) CCF (compression correction factor) with an pump types) PCA (pre-compression attenuation) See Table 20 for information on entering values in these boxes.
+Low Pres Limit (Vanquish) Enter the lowest value in bar that you want the pump pressure to reach before the pump shuts down.
+Low Limit (UltiMate) pressure to reach before the pump shuts down.
+CCF and PCA (not present with all pump types) CCF (compression correction factor) PCA (pre-compression attenuation) See Table 20 for information on entering values in these boxes.
 Compressibility (not present with all pump types) Select the solvent to use with the pump from the list.
 The pump software adjusts for the solvent's compressibility factor.
 Pump types vary in how they adjust for solvent compressibility.
 If this box is present, refer to your pump user documentation for more information.
 Additional fields Remaining fields are specific to the pump type you use.
 Refer to the pump's user documentation for entering these values.